 Solvent Reservoirs and Pump

-The mobile phase (typically a mixture of water, acetonitrile, and a small amount of trifluoroacetic acid) is stored in glass reservoirs and delivered through the system by a high-pressure pump.
-The pump maintains precise, constant flow rates (typically 0.5-2.0 mL/min) at pressures that can exceed 400 bar (approximately 6,000 psi).
-This high pressure is what forces the mobile phase through the tightly packed column and is what gives HPLC its “high-performance” designation — the high pressure enables finer particle packing, which produces sharper separations and higher resolution than traditional gravity-fed chromatography.
+The mobile phase, often a mixture of water, acetonitrile, and an acid modifier, is stored in reservoirs and delivered through the system by a high-pressure pump.
+The pump maintains precise flow rates, commonly in the range of 0.5 to 2.0 mL/min depending on the method and column format.
+High pressure forces the mobile phase through tightly packed particles inside the column, producing sharper separations and higher resolution than traditional low-pressure chromatography.

 Autosampler and Injector